microsoft/DirectX-Specs/d3d/D3D12_Video_Encoding_AV1.md

 ### 3.1.38.
 STRUCT: D3D12_FEATURE_DATA_VIDEO_ENCODER_SUPPORT1

-Extends on the previous D3D12_FEATURE_VIDEO_ENCODER_SUPPORT query, adding a new input parameter at the end of the associated data structure.
+Extends on the previous D3D12_FEATURE_VIDEO_ENCODER_SUPPORT query, adding new parameters at the bottom of the associated data structure.
 This new query can be used with all H264, HEVC and AV1 codecs and must behave exactly as D3D12_FEATURE_VIDEO_ENCODER_SUPPORT semantics.

 Please note the previous D3D12_FEATURE_VIDEO_ENCODER_SUPPORT **will not work for AV1 codec** as *Codec* input, and attempting to call it for AV1 will still return S_OK with **ValidationFlags=D3D12_VIDEO_ENCODER_VALIDATION_FLAG_CODEC_NOT_SUPPORTED** and print a debug layer message indicating to instead use the new D3D12_FEATURE_DATA_VIDEO_ENCODER_SUPPORT1 instead.